dapr/quickstarts/2.hello-kubernetes/README.md

 2. Navigate to the directory of the app you want to build a new image for.
 3. Run `docker build -t <YOUR_IMAGE_NAME> . `.
 You can name your image whatever you like.
 If you're planning on hosting it on docker hub, then it should start with `<YOUR_DOCKERHUB_USERNAME>/`.
 4. Once your image has built you can see it on your machines by running `docker images`.
 5. To publish your docker image to docker hub (or another registry), first login: `docker login`.
-Then run`docker publish <YOUR IMAGE NAME>`.
+Then run`docker push <YOUR IMAGE NAME>`.
 6. Update your .yaml file to reflect the new image name.
 7. Deploy your updated Dapr enabled app: `kubectl apply -f <YOUR APP NAME>.yaml`.